LostInBrittany/pwa-beers/step-01/README.md

 },
 ```

 Now you have a working routing system.
-We are going to create to * pages* for your app now.
+We are going to create two *pages* for your app now, one for the beer list, another for beer details.

 ## Adding two *pages*